Adeity/Applifting-task/README.md

 ```
 ### Validation
 User can create new MonitoredEndpoints so it is crucial that this is the entity for which input must be validated.
-When user wishes to register new MonitoredEndpoint I validate that the name, monitoredInterval are set.
+When user wishes to register new MonitoredEndpoint I validate that the name, monitoredInterval of input DTO are set.
 Also before persisting I validate that the url given is a valid one and that it doesn't return 404 Not found HTTP status.
 ### Entity Model
 I used the suggested entity model from the original task sheet.
 I added an "active" flag attribute to MonitoredEndpoint which gets set to false if user wishes to delete that URL.<br>